DEA agent, gunman killed in Amtrak train shooting in Arizona

 “I just think it’s kind of incredible here there weren’t other people who were hurt, even though we’re completely so saddened by the loss of the officer,” Magnus said.

-Amtrak spokesman Jason Abrams also confirmed there were no reported injuries to the crew or passengers.
+Amtrak spokesman Jason Abrams also confirmed there were no reported injuries to the crew or other passengers.

 The Sunset Limited, Train 2, was traveling from Los Angeles to New Orleans, and arrived at the Tucson station at 7:40 am, Abrams said.
 There were 137 passengers and 11 crew members, he said.
 All have been evacuated to the station.